 Except he bounded face first into the debate club’s version of Muhammad Ali, and she wasn’t even going to prolong things with the rope-a-dope.

 She was calm, and so very cool.
 She had an answer for his quotation from statute, by quoting another, apparently countervailing statute.
 There are technical legal arguments that might invalidate some aspects of her statutory interpretation, but Ted clearly didn’t know that.
 Anyway, she said, resolving a contest between the provisions of various federal statutes wasn’t the point.
 Whatever sweeping authority any law might grant the President to restrict entrance to the United States, all statutes, whether they make it express or not, are to be interpreted as starting with the words “Subject to the Constitution,…”.
 See, the travel ban was unconstitutional.
 Unconstitutional, get it, Ted?
 She was the highest law officer in the land.
 As such, it wasn’t her job to fight tooth and nail to defend flagrantly unconstitutional executive orders in the courts.
-After all, if memory served, she once took some sort of oath to uphold and defend the principles enshrined in the document with which The Donald was now so keen to wipe his ass.
+After all, if memory served, she once took some sort of oath to uphold and defend the principles enshrined in the document with which The Donald was now so keen to wipe his behind.
 She might have made this all clear in advance if anyone had told her about the order before it was put into effect, with that big, stupidly grandiose Trumpian signature scraped in at the bottom.

 Golly, Senator, is this your ass?
 Here, let me hand it to you.